Keolis

 Customer

-Keolis S.A.
+About Keolis

 Product

-Keolis Relies on PSIebus for Electromobility
+Keolis relies on PSIsmartcharging for electromobility

-Keolis is more than just a public transport operator - as an expert in multimodality, the company develops and operates safe, intelligent and sustainable mobility solutions.
+Keolis S.A. is more than just a public transport operator - as an expert in multimodality, the company develops and operates safe, intelligent and sustainable mobility solutions.
 In 13 countries, 68,000 employees are working to accelerate the ecological transition and offer an attractive alternative to the private car.

 Headquartered in Paris, the Keolis Group operates a public transport network on behalf of more than 300 transport authorities, carrying over three billion passengers a year.
 This network comprises around 452 km of metro lines, over 1,000 km of streetcar lines, 2,300 km of railroad lines and 23,000 buses, 4,500 of which are equipped with alternative drive systems.